ZeipsCode/CarND-MPC-Project/README.md

 ## Model

-The kinematic model includes the vehicle's x and y coordinates, orientation angle (psi), and velocity, as well as the cross-track error and psi error (epsi).
+The kinematic model includes the vehicle's x and y coordinates, orientation angle (psi), and velocity, as well as the cross-track error and psi error.
 The Controller outputs are acceleration and steering angle.
+Basically this kinematic model equates to a bicycle model.
 The model combines the state and actuations from the previous timestep to calculate the state for the current timestep based on the equations below:

 ![model](./img/modelequ.png)